WQAL: Move to adult contemporary

 On October 3, 1999, only after AMFM, Inc.'s formation, it agreed to be purchased by Clear Channel Communications for $17.4 billion.
 To meet regulatory approval, WQAL, WZJM and WDOK were sold off to WNCX owner Infinity Broadcasting as part of a larger $1.4 billion, 18-station deal announced on May 6, 2000.

 WQAL's studios were moved to WDOK's facilities at "One Radio Lane", off East St. Clair Avenue in Downtown Cleveland, in January 2002.
 A managerial realignment had Chris Maduri—with WDOK since 1985—become general manager for it and WQAL, while Walt Tiburski held the same role at WNCX and WXTM (the former WZJM); Maduri was also appointed as market manager for all four stations.
 Maduri treated his role as "still [making] the stations sound like local Ma-and-Pa operations, with local weather, local traffic and local talent."
 Dave Popovich, a veteran executive at WMJI, WLTF/WMVX and WDOK, was named program director for WQAL and WDOK in February 2006; by then, Infinity Broadcasting was renamed to CBS Radio.
 WQAL and WDOK moved to the Halle Building on Euclid Avenue, also downtown, on November 13, 2012.

 CBS Radio merged with Entercom (renamed Audacy, Inc. in 2021) on February 2, 2017.
 The merger was approved on November 9, 2017, and was consummated on the 17th.
 Popovich was promoted to vice president of programming for the four-station cluster prior to retiring in March 2023; Chase Daniels was transferred from Audacy's Madison, Wisconsin, cluster to succeed him.

 Current programming

-WQAL personalities include Bill Ryan and Alyssa Rose in mornings, along with Jenny Lyte in middays and Kelly McMann in afternoons.
+WQAL personalities include Bill Ryan, Alyssa Rose and Mackenzie Pflum in mornings, along with Jenny Lyte in middays and Kelly McMann in afternoons.
 WQAL's HD2 digital subchannel carries the Channel Q network.